Remote Monitoring of Two-State Markov Sources via Random Access Channels: an Information Freshness vs. State Estimation Entropy Perspective: System Model and Preliminaries

 where

-is an estimate of the activation probability for a node.
-The formulation is exact in the symmetric case $\qzo=\qoz$, and only provides an approximation otherwise.
+is the activation probability for a node.
+Equation \eqref{eq:pup_reactive} is exact in the symmetric case $\qzo=\qoz$, and only provides an approximation otherwise.
 Indeed, when $\qzo \neq \qoz$, the behavior of a node across subsequent slots is no longer i.i.d, as it depends on the current state of the source.
-Further details on this approximation will be discussed in Sec.~\ref{sec:myopicest}, showing that, in spite of its simplicity, it leads to very accurate estimates of the metrics of interest.
-Incidentally, note that, under the reactive strategy, the access probability is fully determined by the source statistics.\footnote{To attain more flexibility, one may conceive modified (randomized) reactive transmission strategies, where the access probability may be tuned by introducing a probability of transmission in presence of a state change (to lower the channel load) or a probability to perform additional transmissions even in absence of state change.
-These modifications will not be considered in this work.}
+Further details on this approximation will be discussed in Sec.~\ref{sec:myopicest}, showing that it leads to very accurate estimates of the metrics of interest.

-We also remark that this policy triggers a key trade-off.
+Some additional remarks are in order for the reactive strategy.
+First, in this case the access probability is fully determined by the source statistics.\footnote{To attain more flexibility, one may conceive modified strategies, introducing a probability of transmission in presence of a state change (to lower the channel load) or a probability to perform additional transmissions even in absence of state change.
+These modifications will not be considered in this work.} Moreover, this policy triggers a key trade-off.
 On the one hand, avoiding transmission of state information if no change at the source is observed may reduce the channel congestion, with beneficial effects on the overall packet delivery probability.
 On the other hand, the unavoidable collisions in a random access setting entail the risk of not providing updates for a long time when the source rarely changes state.
-In addition, it is important to observe how collisions or idle slots carry information about the state of the sources, as the access strategy intrinsically depends on whether the tracked processes experience a transition.
+Finally, it is important to observe how collisions or idle slots carry information about the state of the sources, as the access strategy intrinsically depends on whether the tracked processes experience a transition.